Football: Health Assessment Post-Career

 About the Health Assessment

 More than 4,100 former football players have enrolled in the program since 2014.
 Harvard hopes to “yield insights to improve the health and well-being of former and current players” and to further develop ways to prevent these traumatic injuries.
 Further, it’s important to note that these findings could help other athletes as well as non-athletes.
-The NFLPA funds the study, lead by former players and their families, along with physicians and scientists.
-The study suggests playing football can increase the risks of neurocognitive impairment, cardiovascular disease, among other conditions.
+The NFLPA funds the study, led by former players and their families, along with physicians and scientists.
+The study suggests that playing football can increase the risks of neurocognitive impairment, cardiovascular disease, among other conditions.
 2020 marks the beginning of a new head-to-toe assessment.
 Players will undergo brain and body imaging, sleep studies, and other medical evaluations.

 Reasoning Behind the Assessments

-While the affects of helmet-to-helmet on the brain has been a major topic, scientists now want to study the entire body.
+While the effects of helmet-to-helmet on the brain have been a major topic, scientists now want to study the entire body.
 We can’t simply blame one injury for what a player may endure after his career, so it’s important to study different organs and aspects of health.
-Researchers have already confirmed that “early-life weight gain typical of football players” plays a big part in cardiovascular disease, chronic pains, etc. By studying former players both with and without serious medical issues, scientists have noticed significant patterns.
+Researchers have already confirmed that “early-life weight gain typical of football players” plays a big part in cardiovascular disease, chronic pain, etc. By studying former players both with and without serious medical issues, scientists have noticed significant patterns.
 Head trauma is still the most troubling condition because it has increased the possibility of depression as well as suicide rates.
 One idea of the study is to determine how former players’ health compares to that of men who didn’t play.
-The study consists of 10 men who didn’t play professional football, 5 healthy and 5 with similar conditions as the players.
+The study consists of 10 men who didn’t play professional football, 5 healthy, and 5 with similar conditions to the players.
 Experts explain that even the heart muscles and arteries have been affected in some players.
 With weight fluctuating by position, organs and cardiovascular muscles are dramatically affected.

 Why Now?

-Got Insurance Questions?
+Have Health Insurance Questions?

-Empower Brokerage wants to help you understand what coverage you need and how to save money at the same time.
-We want to help you stay on top of your health.
+Empower Brokerage wants to help you find the insurance coverage you need and help you save money getting it.
+Stay on top of your health and give us a call at (844) 410-1320.

 Get affordable health insurance quotes by clicking here.